Core Values

 Standards of Ethical Conduct

-All instructional personnel and administrators are required as a condition of employment to complete training on these standards of ethical conduct.
+All instructional personnel, educational support employees, and administrators are required as a condition of employment to complete training on these standards of ethical conduct.

-All employees and administrators have an obligation to report misconduct by instructional personnel and school administrators which affects the health, safety, or welfare of a student.
+All employees, educational support employees, and administrators have an obligation to report misconduct by instructional personnel and school administrators which affects the health, safety, or welfare of a student.
+Examples of misconduct include obscene language, drug and alcohol use, disparaging comments, prejudice or bigotry, sexual innuendo, cheating or testing violations, physical aggression, and accepting or offering favors.

-Policies and procedures for reporting misconduct by instructional personnel or school administrators which affects the health, safety, or welfare of a student are posted on the school office bulletin board.
+Legally sufficient allegations of misconduct by Florida certified educators will be reported to the Office of Professional Practices Services.
+Policies and procedures for reporting misconduct by instructional personnel or school administrators which affects the health, safety, or welfare of a student are posted in the school faculty lounge.

 All employees and agents have an affirmative duty to report all actual or suspected cases of child abuse, abandonment, or neglect.
 Call 1-800-96-ABUSE or report online at: http://www.dcf.state.fl.us/abuse/report/.